New Book Argues Silicon Valley Will Lead Us to Our Doom - Slashdot

 That's not true.
 Sometimes you pay for the product but you are still the product.

-Essay by the author in the Washington Post (Score:2)
+Essay by the author in the Washington Post (Score:3)